 Ice and water shield needs to be installed in several places on a roof – the eaves, in the valleys, around roof penetrations and at pitch transitions – and, it is often required to meet the code requirements in your market.

-So, you’d think it’d automatically be approved, right?
-Well, that’s where you’d be wrong.
-Like so many of the other things on our roofing supplement list, if you want to get the carrier to pay for it, you need to prove that it existed before (or is in fact, code if it didn’t) and that you installed it, including how much of it you used.
+Like so many of the other things on our roofing supplement list, if you want to get ice and water shield included on an insurance estimate, you need to prove that it existed before (or is in fact, code if it didn’t) and that you installed it, including how much of it you used.

 HOW TO DOCUMENT: